SAP/cloud-mta-build-tool/README.md

  - [ ] Supports extensibility framework
  - [ ] Full supports advanced `mta.yaml` (3.1, > 3.2) schema

+## Usage

+  TBD.

 ## Contributions

 Contributions are greatly appreciated.
 See [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for details.

-### How can I obtain support?
+## Known Issues

+No known major issues.
+To report a new issue, please use our GitHub bug tracking system.

+## Support

 Please follow our [issue template](./.github/ISSUE_TEMPLATE/bug_report.md) on how to report an issue.

  ## License

-Copyright (c) 2018 SAP SE or an SAP affiliate company.
+Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.

 This file is licensed under the Apache 2.0 License [except as noted otherwise in the LICENSE file](/LICENSE).